rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/upgrading-rancher-payg-cluster.md

 title: Upgrading Rancher Prime PAYG Cluster in AWS
 ---

 The AWS Marketplace PAYG offering is tied to a billing adapter and the Rancher Prime version.
-These are updated periodically as new version of the billing adapter or Rancher Prime are released.
-In this situation, the helm chart will be updated with new tags and digests, and a new version of the helm chart will be uploaded.
+These are updated periodically as new versions of the billing adapter or Rancher Prime are released.
+In this situation, the Helm chart will be updated with new tags and digests, and a new version of the Helm chart will be uploaded.

-To upgrade the deployed helm chart with the latest version, run the following helm command:
+To upgrade the deployed Helm chart with the latest version, run the following Helm command:

 ```shell
 helm upgrade -n cattle-rancher-csp-deployer-system rancher-cloud --create-namespace \